 By generating 3 years of acceptable Real-Time stability data.

-By taking samples that have been stored under RT stability conditions for two (2) years and subjecting them to an additional three (3) months storage under accelerated conditions, and then obtaining acceptable test results from those samples.
+By taking samples that have been stored under RT stability conditions for one (1) year and subjecting them to an additional three (3) months storage under accelerated conditions, and then obtaining acceptable test results from those samples.

 Extending the accelerated storage time or storing under harsher conditions will not routinely support a 3-year expiration date.